vsicurella/everytone-tuner/readme.md

 The following features are currently available but are subject to change while in alpha.

-- Cross-platform VST3 and standalone app formats
+- Cross-platform VST3, AU, and standalone app formats
 - Load SCL and TUN files
 - Create equal temperament tunings
 - Automatic multichannel MIDI mapping (linear and channel-based periodic)